The other side of the coin

 Breaking new ground

 The technical side is still being developed but there has already been a huge amount of interest.
 “Perhaps the thing that surprised me most is the way we have reinvented ourselves constantly during this project, with the plans getting bigger and better all the time,” adds Joachim.
-“The other thing that’s amazed me is the huge enthusiasm there’s been for RaceCoin.”
+“The other thing that’s amazed me is a huge enthusiasm there’s been for RaceCoin.”

-Joachim’s own passion for cars and motorsport was nurtured in the best possible place: behind the wheel.
-He’s owned various Porsches, including the iconic RS models, over the years and he’s an enthusiastic driver — which is why he ended up building his own circuit (which should be up and running within the next couple of years).
+Joachim’s passion for cars and motorsport was nurtured in the best possible place: behind the wheel.
+He’s owned various Porsches, including the iconic RS models, over the years and he’s an enthusiastic driver — which is why he ended up building his circuit (which should be up and running within the next couple of years).
 This circuit will also provide a showcase for RaceCoin’s unique technology, which will capture race data to be stored on the blockchain.

 Benefits for everyone

 “How I’d describe our product is this,” explains Joachim.
-“It’s an entirely new technical platform that enables the whole of the motorsport community to come together, drivers to race each other on real circuits wherever they are in the world, fans to bet on race outcomes, and everyone to benefit.”
+“It’s an entirely new technology platform that enables the whole of the motorsport community to come together, drivers to race each other on real circuits wherever they are in the world, fans to bet on race outcomes, and everyone to benefit.”

 “Perhaps some people wonder ‘what is this crazy Baron doing?’” concludes Joachim.
-“But RaceCoin is something that we absolutely believe in.
+“But RaceCoin is something that we believe in.
 And we’re aiming to revolutionize motorsport with it.”